Save Our Children: Eugene, Oregon

 The ordinance that had recently passed in Eugene was met with a different strategy of opposition.
 Eugene was a college town so liberal the Grateful Dead spent their summers there.
 A housewife named Lynne Greene rejected the Biblical rhetoric offered by Bryant and instead argued that since gays already had the protection they needed under the law further legislation was unnecessary.
 Since homosexuality was a chosen lifestyle, they reasoned, homosexuals were not a minority and needed no protection.
 Acknowledging the rights of gays would lead the law to give them rights to marry, and adopt children.
-Although gay rights advocates worked differently in Eugene, registering many new voters and seeing lesbians significantly working the campaign for the first time, their opposition worked steadily by canvassing neighborhoods.
+Though gay rights advocates worked differently in Eugene, registering many new voters and seeing lesbians significantly working the campaign for the first time, their opposition worked steadily by canvassing neighborhoods.
 Most of their volunteers were members of conservative churches, and the message was similar to recent campaigns: "Keep it straight.
 Our children come first," but the Eugene campaign lacked the sensational aspect as those in Miami and St. Paul.

 Once more in nearly a two to one margin, the gay rights ordinance was defeated in Eugene.
 A poll taken after the vote showed that liberal voters who were not gay simply declined to show up and vote, and those who opposed the ordinance were much more motivated.